-Even so, sources familiar with GM’s production plans tell GMA that order banks for the 2021 Chevy Bolt EV will open on October 8th, 2020 and production is slated to begin at the GM Lake Orion plant roughly a month later, on November 16th, 2020, with the first units slated to arrive at dealers shortly thereafter.
+Sources familiar with GM’s production plans tell GMA that order banks for the 2021 Chevy Bolt EV will open on October 8th, 2020 and production is will begin at the GM Lake Orion plant roughly a month later, on November 16th, 2020.
+The first units are slated to arrive at dealers shortly thereafter.

 It’s worth noting that these dates are current as of this writing, but could change at a moment’s notice given the instability caused by COVID-19.